 A word from Mum on why cooking with biltong is the best:

 The deep, rich umami flavours of biltong lend themselves perfectly to a whole load of great biltong recipes, from protein-rich breakfast dishes (that’s right, biltong for breakfast) to traditional South African stews, pasta dishes and pastries.
 It turns out biltong is a fried egg’s best friend, and goes very nicely on top of fluffy pancakes.
 You can make a rich, hearty version of a chilli con carne using biltong, scatter chopped pieces onto a salad, crisp it up to go on top of soup, and - our personal favourite - use it as a crispy, meaty pizza topping.
-Mum’s biltong flan is one for a dinner party with friends, and our biltong recipe for scrambled eggs with creamy French beans is a hangover saviour.
+Mum’s biltong recipe for flan is one for a dinner party with friends, and our biltong recipe for scrambled eggs with creamy French beans is a hangover saviour.
 We’ve even got a biltong recipe for a biltong-laced scotch egg for you.
 Trust us, once you try it, a classic scotchy will never taste the same again.
-Our lean, top-quality meat has around 15g of proper protein per pack, so you can feel good about throwing it in to just about any biltong recipe you can like.
-It’ll add texture, salt and meaty depth to most dishes, and might just become your new cupboard essential.
+Our lean, good quality meat has around 15g of proper protein per pack, so you can feel good about throwing it in to just about any biltong recipe you can like.
+It’ll add texture, salt and meaty depth to most dishes, and might just become your new cupboard essential next to the spice mix.
 Think of it as bacon’s worldlier, more refined older sibling.
 With far less fat, far more protein and all the flavours of good, old fashioned British and Irish farms.

 Great Biltong Recipe